alexpeattie/nitlink/README.md

 * When the response contains no `Link` header an empty collection is returned
 * Links without a relation type (`rel`) specified are omitted
 * The links' parameters are serialized into the `Nitlink::Link`'s `target_attributes`.
-For more details of the serialization see `Nitlink::Link#target_attributes` below.
+For more details of the serialization see `Nitlink::Link#target_attributes` [below](#target_attributes--hash).
-* Where a link has more than one relation type, one entry per relation type is added:
+* Where a link has more than one relation type, one entry per relation type is appended:

   ```ruby
   ap parser.parse({